 Neglected Heroes in a Racist System

-2020 marks the 100th anniversary of the Negro Leagues.
+2020 marked the 100th anniversary of the Negro Leagues.
 In honor of this milestone, DISCOVER GREATNESS showcases 90 framed photographs and Negro Leagues artifacts illustrating the rich history of African American baseball from the late 1800s to the 1960s.
 The program for students (4th grade and up) explores the complex history and struggles of Black players in our national pastime, bringing to the fore historical concepts like Jim Crow and the Great Migration, as well as larger, ongoing issues of systemic racism and social injustice.

 - Explore the history of the Negro Leagues in the context of slavery, Jim Crow laws & The Great Migration